Proximity Alert Systems: Proximity Warning Systems for Worksite Safety

 Camera-Based Systems (provides visual detection)

-• Detection method: Utilizes cameras and vision to identify objects
+• Detection method: Utilizes cameras and vision to identify a pedestrian in blind spots.

 • Applications: Commonly found in vehicles, surveillance cameras, drowsiness detection in commercial vehicles, as well as parking guidance systems